samuelmendespy/localrepo/README.md

 # localrepo

-Python and Djando chosen to fit job stack
+Simple rent app.
+One of the project requirements was to use Python and Django

 install Python